Looking Back at Pete Davidson's Stacked Dating History - E! Online

 "Pete davidson is 6'3 with dark circles, exudes big d--k energy, looks evil but apparently is an angel, and loves his girl publicly the only thing wrong w him is that he's a scorpio but anyway," Twitter user @babyvietcong wrote. "id married him within a month too."

-That BDE has seemingly attracted a bevy of women, including Kate Beckinsale, Kaia Gerber and, most recently, his "celebrity crush," Bridgerton star Phoebe Dynevor.
-And the pair may truly burn for another: They've been spotted rocking matching "PD" necklaces.
+That BDE has seemingly attracted a bevy of women, including Kate Beckinsale, Kaia Gerber and his "celebrity crush" Phoebe Dynevor.
+Now, he's causing a stir thanks to his frequent outings with Kim Kardashian.
+The duo were first spotted together at Knott's Scary Farm in Buena Park, Calif Oct.
+29. Four days later, they enjoyed dinner at Campania in New York's Staten Island.
+And, the following day, they were seen out at again Zero Bond restaurant in NYC.

+And while a source told E! that "Kim isn't looking to date anyone right now," she is "having a lot of fun.
+There is no pressure between them."
+After all, she likes that "Pete a very chill and casual guy," added the insider.
+"Whatever is going on between them is exciting to her."

-We decided to look back on all of Davidson's high-profile romances over the years, from his whirlwind engagement to Grande to his courtship with the Lady Bridgerton herself...
+Well we all wait and see what's next, let's take a look back at the SNL star's high-profile romances over the years, from his whirlwind engagement to Grande to his courtship with the Lady Bridgerton herself...

+This story was originally published on Saturday, May 8, 2021 at 3 a.m.
+PT.